Data is also available on the NHS Digital website.

 |2015/16||3rd February 2017|

-This year saw the launch of the new NBSR reporting website for consultants.
-As a result of the work involved, and to prevent further delay of COP publication, the NBSR Committee has repeated the outcome measures used for the 2015/16 COP report which includes:
+Last year saw the launch of version 2 of the NBSR reporting website for consultants.
+The NBSR Committee has repeated the outcome measures used for the 2016/17 COP report which includes:

 - Publishing the names of the hospitals whose total patient records were >10% fewer than they should be according to HES